vczh-libraries/VlppOS/Test/UnitTest/Copilot_Scrum.md

 This phase integrates the FileStream injection system with the existing FileSystem injection mechanism using the revised approach.

-### Task 2-1: Extend IFileSystemImpl and Integrate with OSFileStreamImpl
+### Task 2-1: Extend IFileSystemImpl and Integrate with OSFileStreamImpl [PROCESSED]

 Extend the `IFileSystemImpl` interface to include stream creation functionality and integrate with the existing `OSFileStreamImpl` through a factory function approach.